 The UK is a leader and influencer in collaborative EU R&D programmes, often helping to shape the research agenda and set future priorities.
 The UK is involved in more projects than any other country in the EU programme, leads more programmes than any other nations, and leads half of all the projects it partakes in.

-If the UK fails to secure a deal, UK organisations will have no access to Horizon 2020’s successor, Horizon Europe, or to the remainder of Horizon 2020.
-The UK would also lose assess and participation in Galileo’s Public Regulated Service (PRS).
-Further to this, without a UK commitment to match EU funding the UK will face a long-term funding gap for research and innovation, as the EU currently funds almost £100m of UK R&D in the Aerospace, Security and Space sectors every year.
+If the UK fails to negotiate access to EU RD programmes in a future trading relationship UK organisations will have no access to Horizon 2020’s successor, Horizon Europe, or to the remainder of Horizon 2020.
+The EU currently funds almost £100m of UK R&D in the Aerospace, Security and Space sectors every year.

 Access to Skills

-Without a deal there could be restrictions on the movement of skilled employees, which could disadvantage the UK as a location for investment.
+If a deal is not agreed and ratified by 1 January 2021 with the EU there could be restrictions placed on the movement of skilled employees, which could disadvantage the UK as a location for investment.
 Currently, being able to work across Europe is attractive to highly-skilled employees and barriers to this will discourage individuals from joining companies in UK.